Polar Coding for Non-Stationary Channels: Abstract

-where $\mu$ is a constant, $\kappa$ is a constant depending on $P_e$ and $\mu$, and $\IN$ is the average of the symmetric capacities $I(W_i)$, for $i=1,2,,\dots,N$.
-We further show a numerical upper bound on $\mu$ that is: $\mu \leq 10.78$.
-The encoding and decoding complexities of the constructed polar code preserves $O(N \log N)$ complexity of Ar{\i}kan's polar codes.
+where $\mu$ is a constant and $\kappa$ is a constant depending on $P_e$ and $\mu$.
+We further show a numerical upper bound on $\mu$ that is: $\mu \leq 7.34$ for non-stationary binary erasure channels and $\mu \leq 8.54$ for general non-stationary BMS channels.
+The encoding and decoding complexities of the constructed polar code preserve $O(N \log N)$ complexity of Ar{\i}kan's polar codes.
+In an asymptotic sense, when coded bits are transmitted over a non-stationary sequence of BMS channels $\left\{W_i\right\}_{i=1}^{\infty}$, our proposed scheme achieves the average symmetric capacity